 Anti-neutrophil cytoplasmic autoantibody (ANCA) vasculitis is an autoimmune disease that causes blood vessels to swell.
 Several types of ANCA vasculitis exist due to numerous causes, so patients diagnosed with ANCA vasculitis may display varied symptoms.
-The disease affects about one in 50,000 people and is more prevalent in middle-aged, Caucasian men and women.
+The disease affects about 1 in 50,000 people and is more prevalent in middle-age Caucasian men and women.

 What is an autoimmune disease?

 In healthy people, the immune system identifies foreign bodies and produces antibodies that attack them before they can harm the body.
 Autoimmune diseases occur when the immune system produces abnormal antibodies, called autoantibodies, that target healthy cells and tissue within the body.
 In ANCA vasculitis, ANCAs attack a type of white blood cells called neutrophils.
 When under attack, the neutrophils break through the blood vessel containing them, causing vascular damage and swelling.

 Types of ANCA vasculitis